 Cons

-- It requires an extra effort.
+- It requires a little extra effort.

 - If the boondi is soaked for too long or not drained properly, it can become excessively soggy, affecting the overall appeal and taste of the dish.